batoolmalkawii/reading-notes-301/README.md

 ## Hey! this is Explore the Tech blog.

 In this blog, you'll find various topics realted to web development _explained in a simple, neat way!_
-You'll find in depth discussions and topics about the foundation of web development: **HTML, CSS, Javascript**
+You'll find in depth discussions and topics about the foundation of web development.

 But first, let me introduce myself to you guys!
 My name is Batool Malkawi.
 I am a masters graduate from the University of Jordan in the major of Computer Science.